raphaellueckl/inschpektor/readme.md

 ### Update

 To get the newest version (or ignore, if you already have it), you can just run the installation command again and it will do the rest for you.

+### Video Instructions
+I recorded videos on how to install and use inschpektor.
+If you want, look them up here: https://www.youtube.com/watch?v=EjXs7kpBqjQ&list=PLAjtvx6a60HLvuLDphPaFRhD3Oe0NVn9J

 ### Donations